 I often have clients ask me questions about the confetti shot!

-What's not to like about this photograph?
-It's fun, relaxed, a chance to capture some great expressions.
-It's also a way of getting some great shots of your guests interacting, having a laugh.
-It's so colourful too!
-I'd advise to get a lot to make it effective, as you walk through the tunnel it looks great if there is loads of bits of confetti coming down!
+What’s not to like about this photograph?
+It’s fun, relaxed, a chance to capture some great expressions.
+They’re also a way of getting some great shots of your guests interacting, having a laugh.
+It’s so colourful too!
+I’d advise to get a lot to make it effective.
+When you walk through the tunnel, it looks great if there is loads of bits of confetti coming down!
 The more the merrier for those fun, happy expressions!